 One of our goals is to have something the kids can pick and eat straight from the garden for as many days of the year as possible.
 This has meant digging into some of the more marginalized cultivated fruits to find things that will tolerate shade, enjoy acidic soil, or perhaps extend the growing season by fruiting earlier or later in the season than what we already have.
-This page will collect posts about some of the unusual edibles that round out our garden.
+This page will collect posts about some of the usual and unusual edibles that round out our garden.

 Blueberries: Blueberries can be tricky.
 You need good acidic soil and you need reliable bird netting.
 Because the birds certainly recognize just how amazing blueberries are.
 A yummy, cold hardy superfood that produces great volumes of berries each year?
 Sign me up.
 We ordered several different varieties from Nourse Farms to keep us in fruit for much of the summer.